datacentricdesign/lab/_posts/2019-04-30-tool-documentation.md

 twitter_text:
 introduction: "A key element of your prototype is its documentation: what is it?
 What can it do and how?
 The documentation will get people to understand your design, contribute to your code and help you make your prototype useful."
 ---

-A key element of your prototype is its documentation: what is it?
-What can it do and how?
-The documentation will get people to understand your design, contribute to your code and help you make your prototype useful.

 Here are a few starting points: